Steadily does the math you never do

 Each day you see a short list: quick tasks + the next project step.
 No deciding.
 Just doing.

-“I used to find out I was behind when it was already too late.
-Now I see the crunch a week early and actually fix it.”— Steadily early adopter
+“I used to realize I was behind when panic had already started.
+Now Steadily flags the crunch early enough to fix it before deadlines explode.”Steadily early adopter

 Enter your goal and due date.
 Steadily calculates every start date and puts your first step on tomorrow’s list.
 Free.